GauravThapa54/Markdown-Resume/README.md

     4. Created CS files, Json Files, razor files and the dependencies.
     5. Published on Github Rep.

-### SUPERVISOR/WATER TREATMENT SPECIALIST (11/2015 TO CURRENT)
+### SUPERVISOR/MISSION COORDINATOR (11/2015 TO CURRENT)
 **24TH CSC, JBLM, FORT-LEWIS, WA**
--	Key contributor to developing (SOP) manual, providing Mission Control and Operation handling guidance, directly impacting 700-person organization overseas.
+-	Key contributor to developing (SOP) manual, providing Mission Control and Operation handling guidance, directly impacting approximately 1100 -personal organization.
 -	Performed the installation and Operation of Tactical Water Purification Equipment, Conducted Quality analysis testing, Storage and distribution operation of over 5000 gl. of Portable Water, and securing five-Million-dollar worth of military equipment.
--   Tech applied: Simulator device for water treatment, Mission tracker using MS Access, PPT and Excel Sheet.
+-   Managed and oversaw $18M+ worth of properties, supplies, vehicles, and military equipment using an ERP system resulting in 99.8% operational readiness across the entire organization.
+-   Enhanced to Global Combat Support System (GCSS-Army) for entire company resulting in a seamless conversion to the new operating system.
 -	Developed plan and procedures, organize alternate plan, develop status report and radioed over to the headquarter
 -	Gathered business requirements from the customers, allocated resources and delegate team with the task on hand.

+### DUTY MANAGER/CHEVRON INC. (02/2010 - 10/2015)
+**ST. PETERSBURG, FL**
+-   Operated NAMOS retailers Point of Sales (POS) system to build product menu, create barcode inventory systems and managed inventory.
+-   Managed the products, engaged with vendors, used spreadsheets for account, addressed customer issues and trained new crew members.
+-   Build additional $20,000 yearly profit by cost management, directly dealing with vendors and expanding the most lucrative and highly demanding product on the shelf by replacing slow moving items.

 ### EDUCATION
 -	MBA in Project Management: 2014 Graduate from Keller Graduate School of Management - Orlando, Fl